 hosts: files dns

-This ensures priority is given to the contents of your /etc/hosts
+This ensures priority is given to the contents of your /etc/hosts.

-5. Is there a way to update /etc/hosts
+5. Is there a way to update /etc/hosts automatically across many systems?

 Yes!
-Use configuration management tools such as Ansible, Puppet, or Chef to push updates to /etc/hosts
+Use configuration management tools such as Ansible, Puppet, or Chef to push updates to /etc/hosts across multiple servers.
+This helps maintain consistency and reduces errors.

 Understanding the distinction between DNS tools and the local hosts file is essential for effective network troubleshooting and management in RHEL.
 With the right approach and tools, you’ll always know where and how your hostnames are being resolved!